TemryL/BEVFormer-HoP/README.md

 To assess the performances of our HoP framework implementation, we first established a baseline by training BEVFormer-tiny only (HoP weight loss of 0) on the *nuScenes-train-mini* from the pre-trained weights, over 10 epochs.
 Then we repeated the training under the same setup except that this time HoP framework is used with a weight of 0.5.
 A little increase in performances can be seen, tough not very relevant.
 Then, BEVFormer is trained for 2 epochs over the full dataset with a HoP weight of 0.5 and here the performances decrease.
 If we repeat the same training with a HoP weight of 0.25 the performances increase to 35% NDS.

 # Conclusion
-From our experiments we see that HoP framework can potentially increase the performances but the HoP weight is an important hyper-parameters.
+From our experiments, we see that HoP framework can potentially increase the performances but the HoP weight is an important hyper-parameters.
 Also, we think that training the model with HoP from pre-trained weights is not optimal.
 Training the model from scratch with HoP should give better results as in the [paper](https://arxiv.org/pdf/2304.00967.pdf), but we could not afford that (training BEVFormer base, over 24 epochs with HoP would have taken around 16 days on SCITAS with 2 GPUs).

 Our hypothesis is that, since we have trained BEVFormer from pre-trained weights, we have a model that have already converged to a good solution.
 However, the solution that one would obtain by training BEVFormer with HoP from scratch is likely very different since the temporal informations is handled in a completly different way.
 Therefore, adding HoP to already pre-trained BEVFormer could lead to a decrease in performance first, and then to a convergence toward a solution that gives higher performances.
 This could explain the decrease in performance when training BEVFormer with HoP-weight set to 0.5 on 2 epochs.
 However, training only on 2 epochs is not enough to validate this hypothesis, and one should continue the training to assess its pertinence.